Kitne Kool Hai Hum

-Kitne Kool Hai Hum is an Indian comedy drama series created and co-produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
+Kitne Kool Hai Hum (translation: How cool are we) is an Indian comedy drama seriescreated and co-produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
 The series premiered on 15 April 2002 on Zee TV.

 Plot

 The series revolves around the Chapanaria family who lives in Dhanduka village in rural Gujarat.
 The series explores how they become millionaires when they receive millions from the will of their grandfather.
 The series traces their day to day experiences which turn into comedy when they shift from their rural village to the posh city of Mumbai.